Thestreamingco/thrusta-subscriber-js/README.md

 ## Subscribing

-For subscribing, we provide a js library that can use either long polling, server sent events or websocket.
+For subscribing, we provide a js library that can use either `long polling`, `server sent events` or `websocket`.

+Latest subscriber js library build is available in `dist` folder.

 To use the library instantiate the `ThrustaSubscriber` class:

 ```javascript